kamkas93/cocktail-bar-sales-performance-analysis/README.md

 The analysis covers Q1 2025 (January–March) and focuses on sales-driven insights supported by reference product cost data.

+## Data structure

+- `data/raw/` – original raw datasets (unchanged, for auditability)
+- `data/clean/` – cleaned and standardized datasets used for SQL analysis

 ## Business Task (ASK Phase)

 The goal of this analysis is to evaluate product-level sales performance and estimated beverage cost efficiency for a cocktail bar operating within a food hall.